 Elton John Tribute Act Audio

-The music of Sir Elton John is incredible and I wanted to respect his voice and music when I set up the Elton John Tribute Act.
+The Music of Sir Elton John is incredible and I wanted to respect Elton’s voice and music when I set up the Elton John Tribute Act.

 It took over 2 years of painstaking work learning mannerisms, voice, piano playing technique, and little nuances to respectfully give an authentic tribute to Sir Elton John.